 - Recovery- A high-level training program must also include techniques to promote rejuvenation and to keep the arm and body fresh.
 These strategies include stretches, massage, exercises, nutrition, hydration, and sleep.

 - Strength- It’s important to build strength, speed, and conditioning of the key stabilizers to protect and develop the arm.
 For some players, this can fit alongside a strength training program completed at the gym, whereas others may do this when on the field.
 Either way, the assessment process should be used to identify any weak links and to push training when the time is right.

 - Hybrid- The Hybrid training days are a combination of strength and recovery and are used to deliver functional strengthening that doesn’t specifically target the rotator cuff muscles.

 The Future of Arm Care

 Baseball players are currently flying blind when it comes to knowing what their arm needs.
-Most people find their arm care online, or provided by their coach and may be not be receiving what their arm specifically needs.
+Most people find their arm care online or provided by their coach and may not explicitly receive their arm needs.

-As the old adage goes, “If you’re not assessing, you’re guessing.”
-In 1982, Orthopedic Surgeon, Dr. Frank Jobe introduced the first arm care program which has been later adapted into the Throwers Ten Program (http://www.youthpitching.com/exercises.html).
+As the adage goes, “If you’re not assessing, you’re guessing.”
+In 1982, Orthopedic Surgeon Dr. Frank Jobe introduced the first arm care program that became the Throwers Ten Program.
 Although shoulder injuries have declined, elbow injuries have risen in the nearly 40 years that arm care has been available to baseball players.
-A possibility exists that general programming may further muscular imbalance since up until this point, measuring equipment was not made accessible to the community of athletes who play the game.
-As a result, working with 3-5 lbs weights, or light bands may not be an adequate enough stimulus to prevent injury.
+A possibility exists that general programming may further muscular imbalance since measuring equipment was not accessible until this point.
+As a result, working with 3-5 lbs weights or light bands may not be an adequate stimulus to prevent injury.